 After obtaining her bachelor-degree in Philosophy, Marjolein started a master in political science at the University of Amsterdam.
 She completed the master ‘Conflict Resolution and Governance’ in 2011 with The Good Citizen a thesis concerning the dynamics, conflicts and negotiations surrounding (the values implicit in) citizen initiatives and new policies about empowerment within the local municipality of Amsterdam Oost.
 She also graduated from a research master in Philosophy at the University of Amsterdam in 2013.
 Her thesis Changing Norms of Friendship evaluated Facebook-friendships in light of classic and contemporary notions of friendship and changing norms of privacy in the online realm.
-After her graduation she taught classes in Practical Philosophy at the University of Amsterdam and USE-base at the University of Technology Eindhoven.
+After her graduation she taught classes in Practical Philosophy at the University of Amsterdam, the Privacy Minor at the Institute of Interdisciplinary Studies of the University of Amsterdam and USE-base (ethics of engineering) at the University of Technology Eindhoven.

-Marjolein is also the new editorial assistant of Philosophical Explorations, a peer reviewed philosophy journal, specializing in the philosophy of mind and action.
+Marjolein is member of the Amsterdam Platform for Privacy Research and editorial assistant of Philosophical Explorations, a peer reviewed philosophy journal, specializing in the philosophy of mind and action.